-There has been no withdrawals or transfer from a fund other than the general fund.
+There has been no withdrawals or transfer from a fund other than the general fund, account, asset or controlled entity.
+The Union has not invested monies from a fund or account in any assets.

-During the year, the Union transferred \$23,978 of Port Pirie Welfare Fund to the Port Pirie Members to manage it locally.
+During the 2020 financial year, the Union transferred \$23,978 of Port Pirie Welfare Fund to the Port Pirie Members to manage it locally.
 The Union does not have any control or rights over this fund and no longer keeps a custody of this fund.
-The balance of Port Pirie Welfare Fund is nil at 31 March 2020 as stated in the Statement of Changes in Equity.
+The balance of Port Pirie Welfare Fund is nil at 31 March 2020 and 31 March 2021 as stated in the Statement of Changes in Equity.